the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Author

-Authors are considered as any active local or remote contributors to the project at the time of the project developed and finalised, who had a substantial contribution to the project, until the project has been finalised or came to a stage to publish the results.
+AAuthors in this context are the contributors to _The Turing Way_ project who have made a substantial contribution to the project such as writing a subchapter, facilitating community interactions, maintaining project’s infrastructure, mentoring contributions, and supporting others participation.
+All authors are named as co-authors on the book as a whole.

 ## **B**